Adam Ramsay-Peaty: 2019

-At the 2019 World Aquatics Championships held in Gwangju, South Korea, Peaty broke his own world record in the semi-final of the 100 metre breaststroke with a time of 56.88", and became the first man to break 57 seconds in the event, before anybody else had swum in under 58 seconds.
+At the 2019 World Aquatics Championships held in Gwangju, South Korea, Ramsay-Peaty broke his own world record in the semi-final of the 100 metre breaststroke with a time of 56.88", and became the first man to break 57 seconds in the event, before anybody else had swum in under 58 seconds.
 He retained his 100-metre title in the final, after finishing first in front of his training partner James Wilby.
 He won the gold in the 50 metre breaststroke for the third time, completing the triple double at the World Championships.
 He also won a bronze in the 4 × 100 metre mixed medley relay with Davies, Guy and Anderson.
 Peaty made this his most successful world championships yet after winning his third gold in the 4 × 100 metre medley relay together with Greenbank, Guy and Scott, the first gold won by the British team in this event at the Championships.
 He helped the team finish first in a European record time of 3 minutes, 28.10 seconds to beat the United States.

-Peaty competed in the inaugural season of the International Swimming League in 2019 and was one of the main supporters for the league's creation.
+Ramsay-Peaty competed in the inaugural season of the International Swimming League in 2019 and was one of the main supporters for the league's creation.
 Peaty was chosen as team captain for London Roar and helped his team reach the grand final in Las Vegas in which they finished in second place, with Peaty having won four out of the eight individual breaststroke events he competed in.

 2020

 Due to the worldwide COVID-19 pandemic both the 2020 Olympics and 2020 European Championships were postponed until 2021.
-On 15 November 2020, at the International Swimming League meet in Budapest, Peaty competed as part of the London Roar team.
+On 15 November 2020, at the International Swimming League meet in Budapest, Ramsay-Peaty competed as part of the London Roar team.
 He broke the world record for the short-course 100m breaststroke with a time of 55.49 seconds in the semi-final, which was his first ever world record in short course metres.
 He then beat his own world record time in the 100m breaststroke one week later, swimming 55.41 seconds in the final.
 He ended up winning 6 out his 15 individual breaststroke events during the 2020 ISL season, as well as all 3 of the skins races he competed in.
 In December, Peaty and three fellow 2019 individual world championship medal-winning team-mates were pre-selected for the postponed Tokyo Olympics.